 I frequently make this salad just with the green beans, basically because they are all I can find at the supermarket most of the time, but I love mixing the yellow and green beans together.
 It makes a pretty salad even prettier!
 So, if you have some yellow beans, add them in.

-- 1 lb green beans, or a mix of green and yellow
+- 1 lb green beans, trimmed

 - 1 tbsp extra virgin olive oil

-- ½ cup blanched, slivered almonds
+- 1/3 cup blanched slivered almonds

-- 4 oz goat cheese, crumbled
+- 2 oz goat cheese, crumbled

 - 3 tbsp dried cranberries